Norton Records: Publishing ventures

 Rocco's work would come to the attention of Charlton Publications, a house that specialized in printing lyrics of popular music along with photos of the stars.
 Founded in 1931, Charlton produced a series of popular music magazines, which provided beat-happy boppers of all ethnicities with information on R&B musicians, songwriters, and disc jockeys...
 In spite of its reputation for mass-producing pulp fiction and comic books, Charlton Publications, writes Miriam Linna, "has long gone unlauded for pioneering true racial integration in mass market magazines at a time when other teen periodicals remained safely segregated."
 Rocco was no Pat Boone, exploiting and whitewashing black creativity.
 Instead, he and his camera were telling the untold story of the evolution of black music beyond the borders of a black audience.

 In 2009, Linna launched her paperback book imprint, Kicks Books, with Sweets and Other Stories by Andre Williams, followed in 2011 by This Planet Is Doomed–a collection of Sun Ra's poetry–and Save the Last Dance for Satan, Nick Tosches' account of the music business and the Mafia.
 There are several Kicks titles in print including I Fought the Law, Linna's Bobby Fuller biography published in 2015.
 Kicks Books releases have been accompanied by Kicks Perfume custom fragrances, and Kicks also pressed a 7" Sun Ra centennial memorial souvenir record in 2014 to launch a three-book Sun Ra series.

 20th anniversary

-Norton Records kicked off its 20th anniversary in 2006 with a massive (for an indie) 80-page catalog, featuring a cover photograph of Marty Lott (the Gulf Coast Fireball, aka The Phantom) and a dedication: "Our 20th Anniversary catalog is dedicated to the memory of Norton's very first artist, the immortal Hasil Adkins."
+In 2006, Norton Records marked its 20th anniversary with the release of an 80-page catalog, featuring a cover photograph of Marty Lott: the Gulf Coast Fireball AKA The Phantom and a dedication: "Our 20th Anniversary catalog is dedicated to the memory of Norton's very first artist, the immortal Hasil Adkins."
 Adkins died in 2005.

 Also in 2006, Norton released Dangerous Game, the first solo album by Mary Weiss, the original lead singer of the Shangri-Las.
 Backed by the Reigning Sound, Weiss recorded 13 original songs plus a cover version of the Shangri-Las' "Heaven Only Knows".